Tuesday, August 2, 2011

 A. Yes.

 Q. What precisely is the art work?
-Th
+The glass of water?

 Q. The process of change?